codebar/tutorials/js/lesson3/tutorial.md

 title: JavaScript Lesson 3
 ---

-So far, in the JavaScript sessions we've learned the basic of Javascript.
+So far, we've learned the basic of Javascript.
 From variables, to understanding Objects, functions and how to manipulate the **D**ocument **O**bject **M**odel.

 In this session we will introduce JQuery, a very commonly used JavaScript library, that simplifies working with JavaScript.

-Today, we will be are using **[JQuery 2.0.3](http://code.jquery.com/jquery-2.0.3.min.js)**.
-You can download or link directly to the latest version from the [JQuery download section](http://jquery.com/download/).
+Today, we will be using **[JQuery 2.0.3](http://code.jquery.com/jquery-2.0.3.min.js)**.
+If you want to use JQuery on other projects, You can download or link directly to the latest version from the [JQuery download section](http://jquery.com/download/).

 ## But before we start...

 ###Required files

-Download the files required to begin working through the the first tutorial example from [here](https://gist.github.com/despo/309f684b7a6e002aaf1f/download)
+Download the files required to begin working through the the first tutorial example from [here](https://gist.github.com/despo/309f684b7a6e002aaf1f/download) (JQuery is included)

 #What is JQuery?